 Invest in a burner phone (paid in cash) or use an old phone that you no longer use and avoid registering it under an identifiable alias (like your name, nickname, public Twitter, Instagram, or Reddit handle).
 Disable your location settings on your device, for obvious reasons.

-If you have to bring your phone, make sure you’re encrypting your device and apps with a strong password and, while you’re there, disable biometrics, which law enforcement can force you to use to unlock your phone.
+If you have to bring your phone, make sure you’re encrypting your device and apps with a strong password and, while you’re there, disable biometrics, which will make it harder for law enforcement to unlock your phone.

 2. Encrypt your communications

 SMS and phone calls are not encrypted by default and should be avoided, but you also have to be careful with email and all other unencrypted forms of communication.
-Use end-to-end encrypted, password-protected services like Signal for your messages, and ProtonMail or CounterMail for your emails.
+Use end-to-end encrypted, password-protected services like Signal for your messages, and avoid communicating through emails.

 If you want complete anonymity in the real world, you can’t have a phone or anything with a SIM card again, ever.
-That doesn’t mean you can’t have a phone number, though, but be wary about what information you’re giving away when you’re setting up virtual numbers, like credit/debit cards.
+That doesn’t mean you can’t have a phone number, though, but be wary about what information you’re giving away when you’re setting up virtual numbers, like credit- and debit-card numbers.

 The biggest threat to your privacy are cameras, and you might come across dozens of them in your daily routine.
 Luckily, automated surveillance is easier to beat than a human eye.